 The cross section of the above will look like the following:

-We are also able to 3D-print either 3-point or 4-point loading holders, designed for flowing liquids:
+And for those situations where the flow of liquids is a requirement, we are also able to 3D-print either 3-point or 4-point loading holders, designed for flowing liquids:

 Please contact us if you have any questions or would like to discuss a custom designed liquid environment cell suitable for your applications!